Clariity/react-chessboard/README.md

 Contributions are welcome!
 Please read our [contribution guide](https://react-chessboard.vercel.app/?path=/docs/developers-contributing-to-react-chessboard--docs) before submitting a Pull Request.

 Keen to contribute?
-Here is the current list of things we want to get done:
+Here is the current list of things we want to get done / are interested in adding if there is desire for it:

 ### Features

 - **Drag and Drop Enhancements**
-  - Add `allowDragOffBoard` prop to allow consumers to prevent users from dragging the pieces outside of the board area.
-  - Implement custom drag layer using dndkit modifiers - https://docs.dndkit.com/api-documentation/modifiers#building-custom-modifiers
+  - Add `dropAnimation` prop to allow override of DragOverlay dropAnimation prop that is currently set to null.
+This will be for animating drag overlays back to their position on failed drops for example, instead of snapping back.
 - **Accessibility Improvements**
-  - Review and enhance sensor implementations and accessibility for screen readers
+  - Review and enhance sensor implementations and accessibility.
-  - Allow users to drag and drop using keyboard.
-This is native to dndkit however something is currently preventing us from dropping pieces.
-  - Improve overall accessibility features.
 - **UI Customization**
   - Add `squareRenderer` prop for custom square rendering.
 Add 3D board and pieces example once implemented.
   - Improve arrows so that for all Knight moves it is a right angled arrow instead of a straight one.